Create Your Own Improvement Project

-Develop your own clinical or non-clinical project to make a change in your practice.
+Develop your own clinical or non-clinical activity to make a change in your practice.
 An increasing number of diplomates are taking advantage of the opportunity to satisfy this requirement while addressing issues important to them in their own practice.
-Designing a practice improvement activity will require you to:
+Designing a custom improvement activity will require you to:

 - Identify a problem